isomerpages/sndgo-corp/_community/opportunities-and-help-for-the-community.md

 ## Home Access

-Infocomm Media Development Authority (IMDA)'s [Home Access programme](https://www.imda.gov.sg/programme-listing/home-access) provides eligible households with 2 years of subsidised fibre broadband connectivity from as low as S$6 per month, with an option to bundle it with a tablet or smartphone.
+Infocomm Media Development Authority (IMDA)'s [Home Access programme](https://www.imda.gov.sg/programme-listing/home-access) provides eligible households with two years of subsidised fibre broadband connectivity from as low as S$6 per month, with an option to bundle it with a tablet or smartphone.

 Click here for the full details and to [apply for the programme.](https://eservice.imda.gov.sg/das/homepage)